Grass15/cryptodid_android_app/README.md

   git checkout access-control
   ```
   2. Open the project folder in Android Studio
-  3. Make sure you have the verifier and stadium web application running
+  3. Make sure you have the verifier and the stadium web application running
+  4. Make sure your Android Device is paired to Android Studio
-  4. Run the project
+  5. Run the project

 <br>
 <br>

-Note: You **do not** need an Android device for this.
-Create an emulator on Android Studio and execute the demonstration. <br>
 Note: An apk to install the app on your android device is available in app/release.